-Counter-transference was a tool I had learned to use from reading Racker (2018) when I wondered what I could do with erotic feelings towards one of my patients early in my practice.
+Counter-transference was a tool I had learned to use from reading Racker (2018)\ when I wondered what I could do with erotic feelings towards one of my patients early in my practice.
 Racker helped me to understand that I could be feeling what my patient was feeling.
-Or I could be feeling the complement of what my patient was feeling or I could be feeling an alternation between the two.
+Or I could be feeling an alternation between the two.
 Maybe Racker's neatly bifurcated theory might more clinically be seen as an alternation of the two.
 If we take Racker's work as an example of a psychoanalytic clinical theory, the use I put it to was an example of the artful use of theory by an experienced clinician.
 This was, I think, an example of Bach's comment.
 I think, as well, that scientific theory is useful to the beginning clinician and helps support the work as the clinician develops her art and that it becomes less necessary as she gains experience and confidence.